 - The person playing the ANY role must be able to both defend and attack.

 - As an ANY, you will have control of the other players on the pitch who aren't human-controlled already, as well as your virtual Pro.

 - Do not constantly pass to your own Pro.
 There are people who only control one player and they will get bored very quickly if you hog the possession.

 - The defaults you receive will range between 68 and 78.
 Be prepared for them to be much worse than your virtual Pro.
 Use these players as defenders or midfielders Ultimately it is your virtual Pros that will do the majority of the goal-scoring and creating.

 - Do not only use your Pro.
 There are 10 other players on the pitch and the only way to succeed is to use them.
 You have to be pretty darn good to take on the opponent's whole team on your own.

 - If your club does not have an amazing ANY, consider using the computer.
-It is a solid backup, and when employed correctly, can be strong in defense and pass exactly where you want.
+It is a solid backup, and when employed correctly, it can be strong in defense and pass exactly where you want.

 - Consider putting your Pro in defense or midfield when playing as the ANY.
-It always helps to have to support of a high-level Pro when your opponent is attacking.
+It always helps to have the support of a high-level Pro when your opponent is attacking.
 It can be the difference between conceding and clearing the ball.

 - The ANY will receive the blame for any goals they concede, so you must have a strong will and be able to take criticism.
 After all, your team is relying on you to prevent goals.
 If you do not, on your head be it.